 The National Registered Testing Pool is managed by UKAD and the International Registered Testing Pool is managed by FINA.
 British Swimming notifies athletes of their inclusion in FINA’s testing pool.

-British Swimming work with closely UKAD to ensure the legacy of clean ASA and British Swimming athletes, within the future generations.
+British Swimming work with closely UKAD to ensure the legacy of clean Swim England and British Swimming athletes, within the future generations.
 These athletes will require prevention and protection from doping and education plays a key role in achieving this.

 Forms and Contacts